dmitrypol/dmitrypol.github.io/_posts/2017-05-19-redi-search-module.md

 {% endhighlight %}

 In addition to methods supported by RediSearch module RediSearchRails library adds `ft_sugadd_all` and `ft_sugdel_all`.
 They accept attribute name (`User.ft_sugadd_all(attribute: 'name')`) and will loop through all records adding/deleting strings to auto-complete dictionaries for that attribute.
 This can be useful when we have a table with specific records and we want to build auto-complete search on specific attribute.

+### Conclusion

+There are many other advanced options in RediSearch module.
+For example, we can use GEO filters, stem keywords and do much more advanced querying.
+I am working on adding support for these to RediSearchRails library.
+I also want to add extra features to my library such as custom sopwords configuration and ability to specify minimum keyword length to index.

 {% highlight ruby %}